supportmailapp/not-supportmail/README.md

 ## Current Features

+> [!IMPORTANT]
+> The list is not up-to-date with the codebase.
+Please refer to the source code for the most accurate information.

 ### Support Forum Management

 - **Automatic Post Tracking**: Creates database entries for new support posts in the forum